ProsiaLAB/RADMCG.jl/README.md

 # RADMCG.jl

-Implementation of RADMC-3D in the Julia programming language on CUDA GPUs.
+Implementation of RADMC-3D in the Rust programming language on GPUs.

 > [!WARNING]
 > This project is under development &mdash; and will not have GPU support until a robust CPU support is implemented and finalised.